Kenneth More as Charles Lightoller, Second Officer of the RMS Titanic

 Costume Designer: Yvonne Caffin

-Cameron stated that he was inspired by scenes from the 1958 film A Night to Remember, a comparatively little-known film when compared to his blockbuster.
-However, most experts will call A Night to Remember the definitive filmed adaptation of the disaster.
-While a few details of the ship’s ordeal are missing due to either budget constraints or unknown developments (it wasn’t confirmed that the ship broke into two while sinking until the wreckage were discovered in 1985), it presents the nearest thing to an accurate narrative documentary.
+Cameron stated that he was inspired by scenes from the 1958 film A Night to Remember, a comparatively little-known film when compared to his expensive epic.
+However, many historians refer to A Night to Remember the definitive filmed adaptation of the disaster.
+While a few details of the ship’s ordeal are missing due to either budget constraints or unknown developments (it wasn’t confirmed that the ship broke into two while sinking until the wreckage were discovered by Robert Ballard in 1985), it presents the nearest thing to an accurate narrative docudrama.
+Unlike most versions of the tale presented in the decades before or after it, A Night to Remember focuses solely on the actual passengers and crew, creating composite characters where necessary but never deviating from the accepted truth of the individual stories of everyone on board, whether they stepped onto a lifeboat, fought for their lives in the icy water and managed to survive, or perished.

-Where Cameron invented the star-crossed Jack and Rose to push his story, the makers of A Night to Remember chose Charles Lightoller, the ship’s second officer, as their main character.
-Lightoller, excellently portrayed by Kenneth More, is a natural choice for the embodiment of the story; as the most senior officer to survive, Lightoller recalled details and events vital to the subsequent inquiries to tell the story of the sinking.
-Lightoller is depicted as a valiant man of duty, who tried to save as many lives as possible while still following orders.
-He is sympathetic, but stern enough to be respected as an officer.
+Where Cameron invented the star-crossed Jack and Rose to push his story, the makers of A Night to Remember chose Charles Lightoller, the ship’s second officer, as the central character in their real-life drama.
+Gallantly portrayed by Kenneth More, Lightoller presents a natural choice as a human anchor for the story; as the most senior officer to survive, the real Lightoller recalled details and events vital to the subsequent inquiries to tell the story of the sinking.

-While some of this may be creative license on the part of the filmmakers – Lightoller’s verbal showdown with hubris-driven line president Ismay during the lowering of a lifeboat actually involved Fifth Officer Lowe – Lightoller’s story is certainly worth telling.
-After supervising the loading of most port side lifeboats, including the final boat to leave the ship, Lightoller noticed water approaching the ship’s bridge.
-Not much time was left.
+Some creative license on the part of the filmmakers—i.e. Lightoller’s verbal showdown with hubris-driven line president Ismay during the lowering of a lifeboat actually involved Fifth Officer Lowe—but Lightoller’s story is certainly one worth telling and is inextricably linked with the grand ship in its final moments.
+After supervising the loading of Titanic‘s port side lifeboats (and perhaps too sternly adhering to the “women and children first” adage), Lightoller noticed water approaching the ship’s bridge: not much time was left.
 He gathered some hands and began trying to free the two remaining collapsible lifeboats fastened to the top of the officers’ quarters.
-The port side collapsible, Boat B, landed upside-down on deck and was thus floated off by Lightoller.
+The port side collapsible, Boat B, landed upside-down on deck and floated off as water overtook the deck while the ship plunged into the sea.

-Following the Titanic disaster and his invaluable evidence in court, Lightoller was decorated for gallantry as a naval officer during World War I and used his own personal motor yacht, the Sundowner, to rescue soldiers during the Dunkirk evacuation in 1940.
-The lifetime pipe smoker died of chronic heart disease in 1952 at the age of 78.
+Following the Titanic disaster, the rescue of survivors by Carpathia and its captain Arthur Rostron, and providing invaluable evidence in courts of inquiry on both sides of the Atlantic, Lightoller was decorated for gallantry as a naval officer during World War I. Even as a civilian, he would continue to serve with distinction when he used his personal motor yacht, Sundowner, to rescue soldiers during the Dunkirk evacuation in 1940.

 What’d He Wear?

-Interestingly, the stripe makes officers’ uniforms more similar to the Royal Navy than the Royal Navy Reserve, to which most officers belonged.
-The RNR was known as the “Wavy Navy” due to their wavy braid stripes with six-pointed, rounded-edged star designs.
+On this jacket, Lightoller’s rank as Second Officer is denoted on his cuff with a single looped gold bullion braid stripe; this loop, known as the “executive curl” was reserved for senior officers only; junior officers (Third through Sixth, on Titanic) wore only a single stripe.
+Captains wore four braid stripes with a loop, Chief Officers three, First Officers two, and Second Officers one.
+(Interestingly, the stripe makes officers’ uniforms more similar to the Royal Navy than the Royal Navy Reserve, to which most officers belonged.
+The RNR was known as the “Wavy Navy” due to their wavy braid stripes with six-pointed, rounded-edged star designs.)

-Finally, Lightoller wears a pinky ring on his left hand, either an affectation of Kenneth More’s or reflective of something the actual officer wore in real life.
+Finally, Lightoller wears a pinky ring on his left hand, either an affectation of Kenneth More’s or reflective of an item the actual officer wore.

 Aboard the Carpathia